 Here at the Strategist, we like to think of ourselves as crazy (in the good way) about the stuff we buy, but as much as we’d like to, we can’t try everything.
-Which is why we have People’s Choice, in which we find the best-reviewed (that’s four-to-five-star reviews and lots of ‘em) products and single out the most convincing.
-While we’ve written before about the best air purifiers for allergies, the best home remedies for allergies, and raved about a certain HEPA-filter air purifier recommended by allergists, here, we’re tackling the best sinus rinse kits and neti pots on Amazon.
-(Note that reviews have been edited for length and clarity.)
+Which is why we have People’s Choice, in which we find the best-reviewed products and single out the most convincing ones.
+(You can learn more about our rating system and how we pick each item here.)

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.